BrainPhoto/CleanCapture.PY/solution_implementation.md

    - **User Feedback**: A feedback mechanism will be implemented to collect user insights and experiences.
 This feedback will inform future updates and enhancements, ensuring the application continues to meet user needs and address emerging waste management challenges.

 **Conclusion**:
-The implementation of this automated waste detection web application on Azure Web Services represents a forward-thinking approach to modern waste management.
+The implementation of this waste detection web application on Azure Web App Services represents a forward-thinking approach to modern waste management.
 By integrating advanced machine learning technologies with a user-friendly interface and an AI chat feature for real-time assistance, the solution addresses current waste management challenges and lays the foundation for ongoing innovation.
 The successful deployment and operation of this application can significantly contribute to global efforts in reducing waste and mitigating environmental impacts.